Is South Korea Safe For Solo Female Travelers? Ultimate Guide

 For intercity travel, trains like the Korea Train Express (KTX) offer high-speed connections between major cities.
 These trains will help you stay safe around the country.

 If you are in an area without public transportation, you can use a taxi service or ride-share app.
 If you don’t have a local phone number, it may be hard to use ride-share apps, so save the numbers for some taxi services on your phone.
+Another option is to rent a car, which is also very safe.

 Transportation cards simplify payment and allow seamless transitions between different modes of transport, often with reduced fares.
 You can purchase and reload these cards at convenience stores, ticket machines, and subway stations.